TinyBase logoTinyBase β

 One thing to understand is that this set up will typically require a server.
 This can be a relatively 'thin server' - it does not need to store data of its own - but is needed to keep a list of clients that are being synchronized together, and route and broadcast messages between the clients.

-TinyBase includes a simple implementation of such a server.
+Here we'll use the regular WsServer.
 You simply need to create it, instantiated with a configured WebSocketServer object from the ws package:

 // On a server machine: